malcprentice/malcprentice.github.io/0-source/Projects - outline and combine sources.md

-# How to do a combined article

-* Start the same as akways
-* However, AFTER you watch the lecture or do the first reading, then:
-** Google the topic
-** find an article (web, news, academic) about the SAME TOPIC ** Read that too.

 # Notes section difference
 Put notes from BOTH lecture AND article into one set of notes.
 * Use the normal template, but